Staars/Staars.github.io/docs/Bluetooth_MI32.md

 Command|Parameters
 :---|:---
-MI32Cfg<a id="mi32cfg"></a>|Saves current sensor list as **mi32cfg file** to the flash of the ESP32.
+MI32Cfg<a id="mi32cfg"></a>|Saves current sensor list as **mi32cfg** file to the flash of the ESP32.
 After reboot only the saved drivers will be observed, no unknown drivers will be added.
 A valid config file is mandatory for HomeKit in this driver.
 MI32Key<a id="mi32key"></a>| Set a "bind_key" for a MAC-address to decrypt sensor data (LYWSD03MMC, MJYD2S).
 The argument is a 44 uppercase characters long string, which is the concatenation of the bind_key and the corresponding MAC.<BR>`<00112233445566778899AABBCCDDEEFF>` (32 characters) = bind_key<BR>`<112233445566>` (12 characters) = MAC of the sensor<BR>`<00112233445566778899AABBCCDDEEFF112233445566>` (44 characters)= final string
 MI32Option0<a id="mi32option"></a>|`0` = sends only recently received sensor data<br>`1` = aggregates all recent sensors data types
-MI32Option1|`0` = shows full sensor data at Teleperiod<br>`1` = shows no sensor data at Teleperiod MI32Option2|`0` = sensor data only at Teleperiod (_default_)<br>`1` = direct bridging of BLE data to MQTT messages MI32Option3|`0` = do not add new sensors, which is set after a valid **mi32cfg file** is parsed after boot (_default_)<br>`1` = turn on auto-adding of new sensors again
+MI32Option1|`0` = shows full sensor data at Teleperiod<br>`1` = shows no sensor data at Teleperiod MI32Option2|`0` = sensor data only at Teleperiod (_default_)<br>`1` = direct bridging of BLE data to MQTT messages MI32Option3|`0` = do not add new sensors, which is set after a valid **mi32cfg** file is parsed after boot (_default_)<br>`1` = turn on auto-adding of new sensors again

 !!! tip
 If you really want to read battery for LYWSD02, Flora and CGD1, consider doing it in Berry.

 !!! tip
-If you want to add a new BLE sensor to your config on the device, use `MI32option3 1` to add the new sensor by catching a packet.
+If you want to add a new BLE sensor to your config on the device, use `MI32option3 1` to add the new sensor by catching a BLE packet.
 Then use `MI32Cfg` to save the new config on flash.

 ## HomeKit Bridge

-If activated at compile time the driver will start the HAP core (= the main task of the HomeKit framework) after succesfully reading a valid **mi32cfg file** after the start.
+If activated at compile time the driver will start the HAP core (= the main task of the HomeKit framework) after succesfully reading a valid **mi32cfg** file after the start.
 It will create a 'bridge accessory' presenting all configured BLE devices to HomeKit.
 You can add the ESP32 as such a **Mi-Home-Bridge** to HomeKit in the native way, like you would add a commercial product to you local HomeKit network.
 The setup key is derived from the Wifi MAC of your ESP32 to easily allow many ESP32 to be used as a HomeKit bridge in your local network.
 Besides the driver will also manage up to four relays and sync them with HomeKit.
 There is nothing more to configure, the driver will automatically translate the data packets back and forth.
 It just works ... except, when it does not.

 !!! danger "Known issues"